Samuel Swaim Stewart

-Samuel Swaim Stewart (January 8, 1855—April 6, 1898), also known as S. S. Stewart, was a musician, composer, publisher, and manufacturer of banjos.
+Samuel Swaim Stewart (January 8, 1855 – April 6, 1898), also known as S. S. Stewart, was an American musician, composer, publisher, and manufacturer of banjos.
 He owned the S. S. Stewart Banjo Company, which was one of the largest banjo manufacturers in the 1890s, manufacturing tens-of-thousands of banjos annually.
 He also published the S. S. Stewart Banjo and Guitar Journal from 1882 to 1902.
 He is known today for his efforts to remake the banjo into an instrument of cultural sophistication and for his high-quality banjos.
 For Stewart, that sophistication included learning to properly sight-read music, so as to be able to play the "proper repertoire" for middle-class citizens.

 Childhood

 Stewart's father was a physician and "medical director" for Swaim's Panacea, a patent medicine.
 His family was well off and pushed Stewart toward a music career.
 He began training on the violin when he was 12 under Professor Carl Gaertner.

 Stewart was inspired to play the banjo by hearing banjoist Lew Simmons play at a concert, when Stewart was a boy.
 He purchased a tack-head banjo (banjo with skin sound-table nailed to the instrument's head with tacks) to learn to play and was disappointed with the instrument's quality, especially when comparing it to his violin.
 Although discouraged by his initial banjo experience, he got instruction in 1872 from George C. Dobson of Boston and Joseph Ricket of Philadelphia.
 With his earlier training toward a classical-violin career, he didn't need much musical instruction; he became a good enough player, that after "several lessons, " he himself began teaching others to play.